xaizek/xaizek/README.md

-My intention is to host new repository elsewhere.
+My intention is to host new repositories elsewhere.
 Things stored here won't be removed and will be updated, however they might be logically moved from GitHub to other location(s).
 GitHub can still be used for mirrors of new projects if there is a need for that.